-This is the only area where PHP owns a distinct advantage over ASP.NET.
-PHP is an open source, and thus, completely free, while ASP.NET is owned by Microsoft and comes with a web hosting fee.
+This is the only area where PHP has a distinct advantage over ASP.NET.
+PHP is an open-source, and thus, completely free, while ASP.NET is owned by Microsoft and comes with a web hosting fee.

 However, the costs of those fees shouldn’t be exorbitant enough to deter you from Outsource ASP.NET development company pool if you’re already leaning that way for your project development.

 Also worth noting here is that PHP can be used on Mac, Windows, or Linux machines while ASP.NET development services are only meant to be run on Windows machines.
 That being said if you use a Mac or Linux you can use the Mono project to use ASP.NET.